lnkpaulo/aigateway/readme.md

 # AI Gateway

-This project is a FastAPI application that acts as a gateway to the Ollama AI API, forwarding requests to endpoints like `/api/generate`, `/api/chat`, `/api/embed`, and `/api/tags`.
+This project is a FastAPI application that acts as a gateway to the Ollama API, forwarding requests to endpoints like `/api/generate`, `/api/chat`, `/api/embed`, and `/api/tags`.
 It supports multiple users with unique authentication tokens and handles both streaming and non-streaming responses.

+This project was only possible due to the excellent work done by [Ollama](https://ollama.com/) team, whose work has been shared with the community.
+Thank you!

+**Note: This is a work in progress, and due to limited time, I'm not able to maintain this repository.
+Feel free to fork it and make your own changes.**

 ## Features